 The hotel is very budget-friendly with clean and spacious rooms that come with a king-size bed, private bathroom, mini-fridge, Wi-Fi and free breakfast.

 There you go, your guide to 10 of the most beautiful beaches in Koh Lanta!
 If you need help navigating to these beaches, just click on this map to find their exact locations!
 Keep in mind that this list is not exhaustive.
-There are far more beaches on the island and if you’re an adventurous traveler and don’t mind getting lost, you’ll discover other secret beaches that very few people know about!
+There are far more beaches on the island and if you’re an adventurous traveler and don’t mind getting lost, you’ll discover more secret beaches that very few people know about!